ldct/ethereum-research/rro.md

 https://hackernoon.com/blockchains-dont-scale-not-today-at-least-but-there-s-hope-2cb43946551a

-Read this to understand exactly what the scaling problem is - why exactly is there a really low transactions-per-second cap, between 5 and 50, on both ETH and BTC? - and an overview of some solutions.
+Covers what the scaling problem is - why exactly is there a really low transactions-per-second cap, between 5 and 50, on both ETH and BTC? - and an overview of some solutions.

 ## Scalability, Part 1: Building on Top